-It's almost June, which means mountain laurel will soon be blooming at the top of Spence Field.
+It's almost June, which means that mountain laurel will soon be blooming at the top of Spence Field.

 Here's a preview of some of the sights you'll see at the top: